mike99mac/zlma/README.md

 ```

 ## Update the main user
+The main user should not be root.
+When ``zlma`` processes are running from Apache, they will run as a different user that usually cannot log on interactively.
+Add this group to the main user.
+The group ``apache`` is used on Red Hat-based distros, and for Debian, the group ``www-data`` is used.

 - Add the group which will be running apache to the main non-root user.
-The group ``apache`` is used on Red Hat-based distros, and for Debian, the group ``www-data`` is used.

 ```
 sudo usermod -aG <apache|www-data> <your-user>